maraouf/OmniGrid/docs/guidelines/deploy.md

 Either:

 - Push a commit to `main` (any change, even a whitespace nudge), OR
-- In Forgejo: OmniGrid → Actions → "Deploy to Swarm" → Run workflow (requires the `workflow_dispatch` trigger, already present in `deploy.yml`).
+- In the CI UI: OmniGrid → Actions → "Deploy to Swarm" → Run workflow (requires the `workflow_dispatch` trigger, already present in `deploy.yml`).

 Watch the run.
 Expected behaviour: